 Digital indicators attached to this kind of equipment can do far more than simply serve as a static display.
 Sophisticated models can log data and store it somewhere like a connected USB device for future analysis.
 Other options include the ability to transfer it over a serial cable or a network.
 Companies that need to leverage modern mobile technology can have data from their industrial scale sent to an online spreadsheet, which can then be accessed by any technician even if they’re not in physical proximity to where the weighing is being done.

 Often strain gage load cells are manufactured out of inexpensive metal, such as aluminum.
-While aluminum load cells aren’t necessarily inferior, they are when it comes to the strain gage design.
-Because the flexures of a strain gage load cell needs to be fairly thin, a flexible metal like aluminum leaves the load cell vulnerable to damage from shock and overloading.
-Since we manufacture our own load cells, we have a choice in construction material, and we choose stainless steel for all of our strain gage load cells.
+While aluminum load cells aren’t necessarily inferior, they are when it comes to the strain gauge design.
+Because the flexures of a strain gage load cell need to be fairly thin, a flexible metal like aluminum leaves the load cell vulnerable to damage from shock and overloading.
+Since we manufacture our own load cells, we have a choice in construction material, and we choose stainless steel for all of our strain gauge load cells.
 Stainless steel improves the accuracy of the load cell, increases the scale’s longevity and durability, and prevents inaccuracies due to distortion.
-This is especially important in industrial environments where loads of as much as 20,000 pounds or more are weighed everyday do check this link see the list of some fabulous embroidery machines
+This is especially important in industrial environments where loads of as much as 20,000 pounds or more are weighed every day.

 This is also important for those who need durable scales that can stand up to other kinds of abuse that aren’t necessarily related to mere mechanical shocks.
 Consider how dirty an industrial environment can be.
 Some industrial scales feature additional coatings in addition to stainless steel strain gage load coils so that they can resist corrosion or other types of damage.
 Coating the platform may also help to reduce the risk of damage when working in a corrosive environment.